 A woman or a transwoman, deserves the rights, privileges, opportunities, and respect equal to every gender.
 Being a transwoman doesn’t make her less of a woman as she doesn’t need to have a uterus to be a woman.
 Transwomen or transgenders in general, experience discrimination from both the male and female population and are deprived of the rights they deserve for being a human equal to everyone.

 14. A woman’s body is her own business and not anybody else’s

 Women having the rights and control over their health decisions is still a debatable issue for some.
 Using birth control methods are often frowned upon as it contradicts the teachings of certain religions and questions “morality” for preventing life.

 15. When women are assertive, they’re a “bitch”

-One of the double standards that women often encounter, is that when a man is assertive, he’s positively perceived as a “boss” yet when a woman is strong and assertive, she’s negatively called a “bitch.”
-Apparently, for some, there’s still the idea that women should be generally feminine or “mahinhin” and their aggressiveness and assertiveness automatically makes them a bitch.
+One of the double standards that women often encounter, is that when a man is assertive, he’s positively perceived as a “boss” yet when a woman is strong and assertive, she’s branded as a “bitch.”
+Apparently, for some, there’s still the idea that women should be generally feminine or “mahinhin” and their aggressiveness or assertiveness automatically makes them a bitch.
 One might ask, “do we even have a male term for ‘bitch?”

 Always remember that you’re not “just a woman”.
 YOU ARE A GLORIOUS FEMALE WARRIOR!
 And you should never be afraid to speak out and fight like hell against all of these.
 Let the world hear you roar!